tam-carre/restaurant-api/README.md

 Once the server is running, try for yourself the existing endpoints by running the following commands.
 Output is included here for convenience.

+You can also consult the OpenAPI docs by visiting `http://0.0.0.0:3000/`.

 ```sh
 # Utility function to make POST requests cleaner
 $ req() {curl -X POST -H "Content-Type: application/json" -d "$2" -i "http://0.0.0.0:3000$1" }